 As it does more broadly through its foreign policy, Volt calls on the EU to promote its values in neighbouring States and encourage them to pursue the democratic reforms necessary for accession to the Union.
 Beyond the issue of values, it is also in the EU's own interests to be surrounded by stable democracies governed by the rule of law.
 Human rights violations must be strongly condemned and be considered a red line for accession to the EU.

-Volt seeks to reduce the EU's dependence on non-renewable energy, in particular foreign oil and gas; this is particularly important in relation to energy reliance towards Russia so as to protect our independence and that of our immediate neighbourhood.
+Volt seeks to reduce the EU's dependence on non-renewable energy, in particular, foreign oil and gas; this is particularly important in relation to energy reliance towards Russia so as to protect our independence and that of our immediate neighbourhood.
 A core objective is the successful implementation of the European Parliament's 2008 "20/20/20" plan, which focuses on an energy transition from fossil fuels to renewables and on the creation of a single energy market - the Energy Union.
-This measure would prevent foreign energy providers from pitting Member States against each other for cheap prices.579 Similarly, Volt supports neighbouring countries in reducing their dependence on foreign energy suppliers and accompany energy transition in potential future Member States and other neighbouring countries.
+This measure would prevent foreign energy providers from pitting Member States against each other for cheap prices (The New Geopolitics of Natural Gas, pg 150-151, Agnia Grigas).
+Similarly, Volt supports neighbouring countries in reducing their dependence on foreign energy suppliers and accompanies energy transition in potential future Member States and other neighbouring countries.